zephyrwang6/TextToSvg/README.md

 ## Stack

-SmartExcel is built on the following stack:
+SmartSVG is built on the following stack:

 - Next.js – Frontend/Backend
 - TailwindCSS – Styles
 - Postgres and Prisma - database and storage([How to use?](https://weijunext.com/article/061d8cd9-fcf3-4d9e-bd33-e257bc4f9989))
 - Next-auth - Authentication([How to use?](https://weijunext.com/article/061d8cd9-fcf3-4d9e-bd33-e257bc4f9989))
-- ChatGPT - Generate the Excel formulas
+- ChatGPT - Generate SVG images
 - Upstash - Redis([How to use?](https://weijunext.com/article/6510121c-90da-4d20-85a1-72cbbdb3983b))
 - Lemon Squeezy - payments([How to use?](https://weijunext.com/article/integrate-lemonsqueezy-api))
 - Google Analytics - Analytics([How to use?](https://weijunext.com/article/979b9033-188c-4d88-bfff-6cf74d28420d))